 Contesting a will means challenging its terms in probate court.

 The probate process (or successions in Louisiana) is a judicial process where a court oversees the distribution of assets.
 This process also means that some people can contest a will that comes up in probate court.
 You can do this if you aren’t satisfied with the terms of a will.
 This often happens with sibling rivalries, or disagreements between relatives after the death of a loved one.

 For instance, if a parent dies and chooses to leave one sibling significantly more money than the other sibling, the second sibling may choose to contest the will.

 However, winning a will contest is not easy.
 You will almost certainly need the help of a probate attorney.
 It is also often expensive and lengthy.
 (See: How Long Does Probate Take?)
 Further, you can’t just contest a will because you feel like it.
 Only certain people can contest a will.

 Who Can Contest A Will?

-You have to have the standing to contest a will—not just anyone can do it.
+You must have the standing to contest a will—not just anyone can do it.

 The following people have the standing to contest a will:

 - Beneficiaries named in a previous will who was written out of the most recent will